 2016 was a momentous year for data change in schools.
 Even though schools now have their first set of Attainment and Progress 8 figures, there is still a great deal of uncertainty among school leaders and data managers about what happens next – with target-setting, what Ofsted will expect to see, what the data really says about their school and where it sits in the national context and what other schools are doing.

 SSAT’s annual conference for school data leaders will bring together national experts and practitioners to share their insights and to respond to your questions and concerns.

 We’ve invited back from last year’s conference Tim Leunig (@timleunig).
-Tim is Chief Analyst and Ministerial Policy Adviser at the Department for Education and the chief architect of the new accountability measures.
+Tim is Chief Analyst and Chief Scientific Adviser at the Department for Education and the chief architect of the new accountability measures.
 He spoke freely and openly last year about what lies behind the new measures and reassured many delegates about what they should expect from this summer’s results – but what happens now?
 What has the DfE learned from the process and what are the implications for schools and are there any further changes in the pipeline?